ttdsuen/linux-proc-utils/README.md

 The module `linux.proc.swap` is imported on line 1 as we are querying swap metrics. `swap_total()` returns a `float`, and so is `swap_free()`.
-If the value cannot be fetched due to missing attributes in the target file(s) under `/proc`, the values returned will be None.
-If the target file(s) are missing in `proc`, a RuntimeError exception is raised.
+If the value cannot be fetched due to missing attributes in the target file (in this case `/proc/meminfo`) under `/proc`, the values returned will be None.
+If the target file is missing in `/proc`, a RuntimeError exception is raised.

 For values with byte units (kb, mb, for instance) in the target file(s) under `/proc`, if the unit is not supported, i.e. not one of